 - Do not litter as this attracts animals to the roadside.

 - If an animal appears on the road ahead, slow down or stop if necessary and safe.
 Turn on your hazards as an alert to other drivers.

 - If an animal has crossed the road without incident, be ready in case they turn around.

 What to do if you’ve hit an animal

-If you can’t stop a collision from happening, your No. 1 priority is to keep yourself, your passengers and other drivers safe.
+If you can’t stop a collision from happening, your number one priority is to keep yourself, your passengers, and other drivers safe.
 Don’t swerve into oncoming traffic.

 Try to drive toward the spot the animal comes from, not where it is going.
 Brake firmly and quickly, then steer your vehicle in a way that you will strike the animal at an angle.
 Letting up on the brake just before you hit the animal will reduce the chances of it coming through your windshield.